Joanna Jesh Transport

-Joanna Jesh Transport Corporation (JJT) is one of the largest city bus companies in the Philippines.
-It plies routes from Food Terminal Incorporates (FTI Complex) in Taguig to Navotas.
+Joanna Jesh Transport Corporation (JJT) is one of the city bus companies in Metro Manila.

 Etymology

 Joanna Jesh Transport combines the names of the founder's daughters: his eldest, Joanna Marie de Guzman Mahilac, and his younger daughter, Jessa de Guzman Mahilac.
 Both are the children of Crisinciano E. Mahilac, the company's sole founder and owner.

 History

 A Joanna Jesh Transport bus unit between the EDSA-Quezon Avenue Flyover.

 Founded in 2003 by Crisinciano E. Mahilac, a former OFW in Saudi Arabia where the "KSA" trademark was displayed on buses, Joanna Jesh Transport began operations with 8 imported Japanese buses and 2 ordinary buses on the FTI-Navotas route.
 The company later transitioned to an all-ordinary fleet, purchasing two Daewoo buses, followed by 14 UD Nissan Diesel and 4 Hino buses (including one converted Japanese bus).
 It also acquired 10 additional UD Nissan Diesel and Hino buses for the Baclaran-Navotas route under the name Amtrak Transport Inc., though this was changed after a serious road accident.